PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/AdvancedPowerBI.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bPFNxD3Yg6U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Today is the day we finally talk about the normal distribution!
+It's exciting stuff to any data scientist!
 The normal distribution is incredibly important in statistics because distributions of means are normally distributed even if populations aren't.
 We'll get into why this is so - due to the Central Limit Theorem - but it's useful because it allows us to make comparisons between different groups even if we don't know the underlying distribution of the population being studied.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rBjft49MAO8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>